Social Work, M.S.W.

 The Doerr Fellowship for Equity and Inclusion is a full-tuition fellowship funded by the School of Social Work for new and continuing students.
 A separate application is required with a deadline of March 1.
 This fellowship requires that recipients serve as members of the School of Social Work's Equity and Inclusion Committee.
 Recipients will also be expected to actively participate in the diversity, equity and inclusion activities sponsored by the Doerr Center throughout the year.

-Newly accepted master's or doctoral students and students in the first year of a program are eligible to apply for a University-wide Diversity, Dissertation or Presidential fellowship.
-You must first submit the full application minus the nomination letter to the School of Social Work by January 2 to be considered for nomination.
+Newly accepted master's or doctoral students and students in the first year of a program are eligible to apply for a University-wide diversity, dissertation or presidential fellowship.
 Find more details on application components here.

-By filling out a graduate assistantship application, you will automatically be considered for a full or partial graduate assistantship with the School of Social Work.
+By filling out a graduate assistantship/internships application, you will automatically be considered for a graduate assistantship or a graduate internship with the School of Social Work.
 Assistantships are appointed for one year.
-Students must reapply to be considered for a second year, and there are no guarantees that recipients will receive subsequent/continuing assistantships.
+Students must reapply to be considered for a second year, and recipients are not guaranteed to receive subsequent/continuing internships.

-Full graduate assistantships are University-funded assistantships (UFA) awarded by the School of Social Work.
-They are assigned and funded for two semesters, a duration of nine months, 20 hours per week, working with designated faculty.
-Most full assistantships are assigned to help faculty with research (GRA), and a small number may be assigned to assist with administrative work (GA) or faculty teaching (GTA).
+Graduate assistantships are University-funded assistantships awarded by the School of Social Work.
+They are assigned and funded for two semesters (a duration of nine months, 20 hours per week), working with designated faculty.
+Benefits include 12 months of health care coverage, a stipend and 18 credit hours of tuition remission.

-The full graduate assistant works with one or two faculty members, depending on faculty needs.
-Time is divided between both faculty mentors if the student is assigned two.
-Students who receive a fully-funded UFA in one year may not receive a UFA in subsequent years, although they remain eligible for partial assistantships throughout their pursuit of a graduate degree in the School of Social Work.
+Depending on faculty needs, the graduate assistant works with one or two faculty members.
+Time is divided between both faculty mentors if the student is assigned to two.
+Students who receive a fully-funded University-funded assistantship in one year may not receive it in subsequent years.
+However, they remain eligible for graduate internship while pursuing a graduate degree in the School of Social Work.

-Partial graduate assistantships are funded and awarded by the School of Social Work.
-They are assigned and funded for two semesters, a duration of nine months, 8-16 hours per week, working with assigned faculty.
-Partial assistantships may be assigned to assist with administrative work (GA), research (GRA), or faculty teaching (GTA).
-Depending on the hours assigned, tuition benefits will differ; health insurance and stipends are not awarded partial assistantships.
+Graduate internships are funded and awarded by the School of Social Work.
+They are assigned and funded for two semesters (a duration of nine months, 8 to 16 hours per week), working with assigned faculty.
+Graduate interns may be assigned to assist with administrative work, research or faculty teaching.
+Depending on the hours assigned, tuition benefits will differ; health insurance and stipends are not awarded for graduate internships.

 Other Funding for Current Students